SAP-archive/yaas-storefront/Quickstart.md

 # Profile Quick Start Guide
-## Step 1: Create and configure a YaaS account'
+## Step 1: Create and configure a YaaS account

 This section explains how to create a YaaS account, an organization, and a project.